How To Create Happy Customers By Following One Simple Rule

 People hear the word “no” all the time.
 I realize there are many times this response is necessary to prevent us from hurting ourselves or keep general order in the world.
 This is not the kind of “no” I’m talking about.
 It’s the thousands of times we hear the word no from an employee, business, or organization when it would have been just as easy – and appropriate - to say yes.

-I worked in the golf industry for 26 years and the facility I managed was a big operation that gave us many touch points with our customers.
+I worked in the golf and hospitality industry for 26 years and the facility I managed was a big operation that gave us many touch points with our customers.
 It was not uncommon for us to see 300+ different people every day.
 They were there to have a good time, so we received all types of requests that may not have fit perfectly in our policies and procedures manual.
-Every time I thought we had heard it all, inevitably there would be another “well, that’s a new one.”
+Every time we thought we had heard it all, inevitably there would be another “well, that’s a new one.”
 As a staff, we talked about each of those “odd” requests as an opportunity to say yes.
 My mantra was Make no your last answer.

-The idea was, unless it was going to get someone hurt, or a blatant abuse of policy, we would do our best to say yes.
+The idea was, unless it was going to get someone injured, or a blatant abuse of policy, we would do our best to say yes.
 We would exhaust all possibilities before we said the word no. Sure, there were plenty of times we had to say no, but when a customer saw how hard we were trying to say yes, they appreciated it.
 As a consumer, it’s never fun to hear no, but it’s even worse if it appears there is no effort whatsoever to accommodate a request.

 Anyone who works with the public knows what a grind that consistently providing good customer service can be.
 It’s easy to be a superstar in short spurts, but when you listen to people’s wants, needs, demands, and complaints all day – day after day – it starts to feel like sandpaper rubbing your skin.
 That may sound harsh, but those who have ever spent the bulk of their time on that phone, behind that counter, or across that desk, know what I’m talking about.